GME GX625 Portable Marine VHF Radio

 Frequently Asked Questions

-How Far Can I Get?
+How Far Can Two-Way Radios Reach?

 What Channels Can I Use?